Internal Linking: Best Practices for SEO with Real Life Examples

 Ranking better in Google or another search engine due to internal links is not just theory.
 Today, I want to share 2 specific examples that you can go check out.

 First is the term “best online business”.
 This gets searched for 1,900 times a month, and is a very valuable keyword (as you can imagine).
 A few months ago, NichePursuits.com (my site) was ranking #8 for this particular keyword.

 Now it ranks #3 (you can check it out yourself) in Google.
 The reason?
 Lots of internal links.

 Niche Pursuits has lots of articles (almost 700) and many of them are related to online business.
-As a result, I was able to go into some old articles, find existing sentences that talked about online business, and added an internal link to my “best online business” article.
+As a result, I was able to go into some old articles, find existing sentences that talked about online business, and add contextual links to my “best online business” article.

 How many internal links did I point to that article?
 56. Yep, 56.

 I know that because I'm using Link Whisper for my internal links reporting.
-See the image below that shows me exactly how many inbound internal links (internal links pointing to the best online business article), outbound internal links (internal links pointing FROM that article), and external links (pointing to other websites).
+See the image below that shows me exactly how many inbound internal links (internal link juice pointing to the best online business article), outbound internal links (an internal link pointing FROM that article), and external links (an external link points to another website).